nhm38/ECE4960/lab3-page.md

 ![IMU works img](img/lab3/Lab3-imu-functioning.png)

-- I changed the sketch to only output the data I needed for each test
+- Next, I changed the sketch to only output the data I needed for each test
   - I also looked at the difference between the raw IMU data vs the scaled IMU data.

 ### Raw IMU Data